 Information identified as archived is provided for reference, research or recordkeeping purposes.
 It is not subject to the Government of Canada Web Standards and has not been altered or updated since it was archived.
 Please "contact us" to request a format other than those available.

-Canada's merchandise exports fell 1.7% in June while imports decreased 0.2%.
-As a result, Canada's trade deficit with the world widened from $1.0 billion in May to $1.6 billion in June.
+Canada's merchandise exports rose 4.5% and imports edged up 0.8%.
+As a result, Canada's trade surplus rose from $1.2 billion in November to $2.7 billion in December.

 Note to readers

 Merchandise trade is one component of Canada's international balance of payments (BOP), which also includes trade in services, investment income, current transfers as well as capital and financial flows.

 International merchandise trade data by country are available on both a BOP and a customs basis for the United States, Japan and the United Kingdom.
 Trade data for all other individual countries are available on a customs basis only.
 BOP data are derived from customs data by making adjustments for factors such as valuation, coverage, timing and residency.
 These adjustments are made to conform to the concepts and definitions of the Canadian System of National Accounts.

 Data in this release are on a BOP basis, seasonally adjusted in current dollars.
 Constant dollars are calculated using the Laspeyres volume formula.

 Statistics Canada has reduced the number of 10-digit Harmonized Commodity Coding and Description System (HS) classification codes that are used to report the commodity detail in Canada's merchandise import trade data.
 This will improve efficiency, maintain data quality and reduce response burden.